use-pico/pico/packages/cls/TESTING.md

 4. **Consistent Patterns**: Use consistent testing patterns across all test files
 5. **Clear Documentation**: Document complex test scenarios with inline comments
 6. **No README Files**: Avoid creating README files in test folders as this testing guide already provides comprehensive documentation
+7. **Single Test Files**: A single test can be in its own file if it's complex or if it helps prevent test files from growing too large.
+It's better to have many small, focused files than a few large, unwieldy ones

 ### Test Writing Best Practices
 1. **Descriptive Test Names**: Use clear, descriptive test names that explain the scenario